xinyadu/nqg/README.md

 ## Acknowledgement

-- Our torch implementation for the paragraph-level QG is based on OpenNMT project.
+- Our implementation for the paragraph-level QG is based on [OpenNMT](http://opennmt.net/) project.

 ## Citation